codefresh-io/docs.codefresh.io/_docs/enterprise/installation-security.md

 The most important components are the following:

 **The Codefresh VPC:** This is where all internal Codefresh services are running (analyzed in the next section).
-Codefresh is using internally Mongo and PostgreSQL for storing information such as users and configuration.
+Codefresh is using internally Mongo and PostgreSQL for storing information such as users and authentication.

 **The Pipeline execution environment**.
 This is where all pipelines run.
-The Codefresh engine component (analyzed in the next section) is responsible for taking pipeline definitions and running them in managed Kubernetes clusters by automatically launching the Docker containers that each pipeline needs for its steps.
+The Codefresh engine component is responsible for taking pipeline definitions and running them in managed Kubernetes clusters by automatically launching the Docker containers that each pipeline needs for its steps.

 **External actors**.
 Codefresh is offering a [public API]({{site.baseurl}}/docs/integrations/codefresh-api/) that is consumed both by the Web User interface as well as the [Codefresh CLI](https://codefresh-io.github.io/cli/).
 The API is also available for any custom integration with external tools or services.